 Proof of address, like a utility bill or bank statement

 You can get current accounts from banks, some building societies and other companies like prepaid card providers.
-You can find one using our current account comparison, which includes every account you can get in the UK.
+You can find one using our current account comparison.

 If you already have a bank account and want to move to a new one, here is how to switch accounts quickly and easily.